AdamHG2411/musicals-api/README.md

 This is a musicals API I created for my second project in General Assembly's Software Engineering Immersive.
 All data was collected from my own knowledge, the websites for each venue, and/or Wikipedia.

 The database was created on MongoDB and hosted on Atlas.
 The API was created with Node.js, Express, and Mongoose, and it has been deployed to [Heroku](http://musicals-api.herokuapp.com/api/performances).
-The API has a RESTful design and full CRUD functionality.

 Please note that this repository/readme is specifically for the backend API I created.
 While you can query the data where it's hosted on Heroku, it isn't very accessible to non-developers.
 I've also created a front-end specifically for listing upcoming performances in DC.
 It's still in progress, but it's available [here](http://dc-musicals.herokuapp.com).